debsouryadatta/100xdevs-cohort-2.0-harkiratSingh/WEEK16/README.md

 ### Extras

+*** 16.3 -> Turborepo ***
 1. 16.3 -> Taking the NEXT_AUTH_CONFIG from here to a separate file so that it can be used inside the server side to get the id of the user, because without passing the NEXT_AUTH_CONFIG to the getServerSession, the id of the user doesn't gets displayed

+*** 16.2 -> Turborepo ***
+1. root package.json -:> "workspaces": ["apps/*" , "packages/*"]
+2. packages package.json ->   "exports": {
+    "./button": "./src/button.tsx",
+    "./card": "./src/card.tsx",
+    "./code": "./src/code.tsx"
+  },
+3. import format in package.json -> "@repo/ui": "*",
+4. Only one node_modules -> In the root dir
+5. After setting up the react-app, do npm i in the root dir to install the dependencies in the root node_modules
+6. Cashing in turborepo during npm run build
+7. Adding a common module in packages folder, then npm i in the root dir, then using it.